 Louisiana abortion ban again blocked by judge

 BATON ROUGE, La.
-(AP) — Abortion clinics in Louisiana can continue operating until a lawsuit challenging the state’s near total ban on abortions is resolved, a state judge ruled Thursday.
+(AP) — Abortion clinics in Louisiana can continue operating while a lawsuit challenging the state’s near total ban on abortions is resolved, a state judge ruled Thursday.

-The order from state district judge Donald Johnson in Baton Rouge is the latest development amid a flurry of court challenges to state “trigger” laws that were crafted in anticipation of the U.S. Supreme Court overturning the 1973 Roe v.
-Wade decision that established abortion rights, which it did on June 24.
+The preliminary injunction issued by state district judge Donald Johnson in Baton Rouge is the latest development amid a flurry of court challenges to state “trigger” laws that were crafted in anticipation of the U.S. Supreme Court overturning the 1973 Roe v.
+Wade decision that established abortion rights, which it did June 24.

 For weeks, access to abortion has been flickering in Louisiana where there are three clinics.
 A statewide abortion ban has taken effect twice and been blocked twice since the Supreme Court’s ruling in June.
 Johnson had entered a temporary hold on enforcement July 11, pending arguments in the case that were heard Monday.